schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 \[Image 2.15.3: Connecting the USB on the mBot\]

-The next step is to go to the "Connect" menu and look for the serial port where the mBot is connected to the computer by.
+The next step is to go to the "Connect" menu and look for the serial port where the mBot is connected to the computer.
 It's always going to be a port that has a number larger than one.
 That's because COM1 is typically used by the operating system itself.
 In our example the port to which the mBot is connected happens to be COM4.

 ![](/assets/Img.3.15.4.jpg)